exercism/go/exercises/concept/animal-magic/.docs/instructions.md

 ## 1. Seed the random number generator.

-Implement a `SeedWithTime` function that seeds `math.rand` with the current computer time.
+Implement a `SeedWithTime` function that seeds the `math.rand` package with the current computer time.

 ## 2. Roll a die.